 In the cavernous Mass MoCA space the flat floor patterns are punctuated by smaller assemblages of objects such as instruments and mirrored stars, that lead visitors to an amazing centerpiece (see images above).
 Speakers placed around the space create fields of sound.

 Rows of repurposed church pews take flight and become colored, plexiglas objects that are made of the same material that is placed over some of the window panes, casting multi-colored lights across the room.
 On the upper mezzanine level The Quilting Party mural is, as noted by Markonish, ”the preacher and we his/her congregation.”
 It can be seen directly above the pulpit.
-On display behind the mural is a repurposed quilt by Sanford, possibly a nod to the concurrent exhibition, Codex, now on view at the Ringling Museum of Art in Sarasota, Florida (which I covered for Art21 last April).
+On display behind the mural is a repurposed quilt by Sanford, possibly a nod to the concurrent exhibition, Codex, now on view at the Ringling Museum of Art in Sarasota, Florida (which I covered for Art21) and the artist’s involvement in music.
+In the center of the quilt Biggers uses a drawing based on a harmonograph which is a music visualization tool that that uses pendulums to draw a geometric image.
 Like similar works by urban artists such as Doze Green and MARS1 and Moneyless and Mark Lyken, this particular quilt piece by Sanford marries geometrical designs with detailed line work to create what could be a portal to another dimension.

 In an adjacent room two large screens display Sanford’s video, Shake, the second part of a trilogy about the formation and dissolution of identity.
 This piece features Brazilian-born, Germany-based artist, stuntman, clown and DJ Ricardo Camillo.
 Sanford travels with Camillo to favelas in Sao Paulo and the ocean.
 In the final scene, Camillo is transformed into a silver-colored avatar.

 This avatar (wearing platform boots George Clinton might wear) is an incarnation or manifestation that directly connects Camillo (in the video) to his and Sanford’s Afrofuturist predecessors; and Sanford’s constructions to Ron Eglash’s and John Biggers’ merging of everyday life practices with cultural heritage and spirituality.
 Roy Ascott notes the “emergence of spiritual and psychic syncretism in Brazil in the Afro-Brazilian movement of Umbanda,” an Afro-Brazilian religion that blends African religions with Catholicism (among others) and indigenous lore.
 Ascott argues that all religions are syncretic in their absorption of external elements either “consequent upon colonization, conversion or simple geographical proximity.”
 The key to solving the “conundrum” that Sanford presents to us lies in these connective threads that transcend physical geographies and challenge conventional modes of thought and practice.
 Sanford’s work inspires the re-appropriation of existing cultural artifacts, transforming them into portals to alternative futures.
-I’m interested in exploring how this work can be translated into serious games for cultural heritage – i.e. as a way to address pressing issues such as engaging underrepresented minorities in science, technology, engineering and mathematics (STEM).
+I’m interested in exploring how this work can be translated into serious games for cultural heritage and other projects as a way to engage people who are underrepresented in science, technology, engineering, art, and mathematics (STEAM).
 The worldviews presented in The Cartographer’s Conundrum support this endeavor, are open to change and adaptation, and exerted by technological innovation.

 The Cartographer’s Conundrum closes October 30, 2012.